 What if You are Partially at Fault for a Car Accident in Sandy Springs?

 In some instances, the other driver’s lawyer will attempt to argue that you were partially at fault for the car accident.
 In most cases, this is an attempt to reduce or negate any compensation to which you may otherwise be entitled.
 However, even in this case, it is possible to recover damages even if your actions contributed to the circumstances of the accident.
 In the state of Georgia, a system called comparative negligence is used in car accident cases.
 Under this system, if you can show that you bear less than 50% of the responsibility for the auto accident, then you will be able to recover compensation for your losses, albeit reduced according to your share of the responsibility.

 How Much Compensation Can I Expect for a Car Accident in Sandy Springs?

 Anyone injured in a car accident in Sandy Springs, GA due to the fault of someone else can seek damages that will completely cover all costs and losses.
 These damages can be material, or economic, including medical bills, ER costs, ambulance costs, vehicle repair, rental car costs, and property damage.
 In addition to economic damages incurred since the accident, you may also claim economic damages which you have not yet incurred, including future lost wages, reduced earning potential, and medical bills for future treatments.
-While material, economic damages tend to be fairly straightforward to enumerate with the help of a Sandy Springs auto wreck lawyer, you may also seek non-economic damages such as pain and suffering, loss of quality of life, loss of consortium, and disfigurement.
+While material, economic damages tend to be fairly straightforward to enumerate with the help of an auto wreck lawyer, you may also seek non-economic damages such as pain and suffering, loss of quality of life, loss of consortium, and disfigurement.
 If the at-fault driver was grossly negligent, you might seek punitive damages as a non-economic factor as well.